wgrosche/multicam-gt/README.md

 # EPFL MultiCam-GT v2
-Updated version of EPFL MultiCam-GT Tool, now with:
+Updated version of EPFL MultiCam-GT Tool, a multiple view object annotation tool, now with:

+- **Elevation model**: Improved ground plane representation through mesh-based elevation modeling, for object annotation in varying terrains.
 - **Enhanced Object Transformation**: The new version includes object representation using dimensions and spatial orientation.
 - **Tracklet Merging**: Functionality for merging tracklets, providing more streamlined object tracking.
 - **Trajectory Visualization**: Features new tools for visualizing trajectories, enhancing understanding and analysis of object movement.